shreayan98c/AuroraPulse/README.md

 # 🌌 AuroraPulse

-**Catch the aurora before it fades—alerts that keep you in the glow!**
+**Catch the aurora before it fades - alerts that keep you in the glow!**

 Aurora Pulse is a **real-time aurora alert system** built with **Streamlit**.
 Users can subscribe to aurora notifications for specific locations and thresholds, and receive alerts via **email** when aurora activity meets their criteria.
 The app is designed with **scalable architecture**, **pub/sub background processing**, and **geospatial intelligence** for accurate nearest-neighbor aurora calculations.
-Catch the aurora before it fades—alerts that keep you in the glow!

 ---